-Technology is constantly evolving, and so is the job market along with.
-To keep up with the demands of an ever-changing society, employers are looking for a very specific set of skills—and they’re willing to pay for them.
+Technology is constantly evolving, and so is the job market along with it.
+To keep up with the demands of an ever-changing society, employers are looking for a very specific set of skills—and they’re willing to pay handsomely for them.

 Recently, LinkedIn released their list of the most in-demand skills sought out by employers.
 By using profiles of LinkedIn members who had been successfully hired, they were able to narrow down which keywords appeared in the highest number of profiles.

 If you’re striving to adapt to the changing job market and get a pay bump in the process, here are the top 10 in-demand, high-income skills to add to your repertoire, how you can develop them, and how much you can expect to earn.

 As podcasting becomes an essential medium, companies want to ensure that they have the best capabilities for recording.
 It’s not just the music, radio, and entertainment industries that value audio production—major companies like IBM, Apple, Microsoft, and even the US Army and US Air Force highly value employees that know the ways of audio production.